HeveraletLaidCenx/inochi2d-docs/docs/source/spec/inp/profiles.rst

 | Core is meant for low power devices which may not have recent features, think PCs from 2012 and newer, or smartphones from 2013.
 | As such, Core is quite stripped down compared to what you see in Inochi Creator by default, and is to some extent rather limited.
-| Due to the nature of the core profile it's not recommended for most use cases, only use this if you're targetting really old hardware.
+| Due to the nature of the core profile it's not recommended for most use cases, only use this if you're targeting really old hardware.

 .. list-table::
     :header-rows: 1